SAGE working group on polio (Established August 2008)

 - strategy and priorities in the related areas of outbreak response, surveillance, containment, risk assessment (esp.
 Vaccine Derived Polio Viruses - VDPVs), research and product development, and vaccine supply.

-- Jacob John, Christian Medical College, India
+- Jacob John: Christian Medical College, India

-- Walter Orenstein, Emory University, USA
+- Walter Orenstein: Emory University, United States of America.

 - Hiromasa Okayasu (replacement for Rudi Tangermann as of August 2013)